 These practices are well-established and should be the default.
 However, this is not always the case.With just how sophisticated – and often successful – ransomware attackers are becoming, it's never been more important to get your IT mgmt processes running as efficiently as possible.
 This article by @MehulRevankar explores. #ITSM… Click To Tweet

 No matter how good a job security teams may do in detecting vulnerabilities, they are rarely the team responsible for implementing remediation tactics.
 This job often rolls to the IT teams responsible for managing any change in an IT infrastructure – this can include IT operations, desktop management, service delivery and/or service providers.
 In other words, the teams handling IT service management (ITSM) would typically be responsible for implementing changes (e.g., deploying a patch) as quickly as possible to ensure that security issues do not develop.

 This approach can severely complicate remediation processes, leaving organizations to deal with tens of thousands of vulnerabilities in their environments.
 Instead, vulnerability and patch management should be intertwined for enhanced efficiency and overseen by the security team, as they’re ultimately responsible for managing business risk.

-Improving security and ITSM collaboration
+Improving ITSM and Security collaboration